“What is DevOps” – A CTO’s Guide

 I really like Google, not only as a search engine, but as a litmus test for what people are thinking and doing.
 So while doing research for this article, I turned to my old friend.
 A quick Google Trend search for DevOps shows just how hot this topic has gotten.

 The ranking of searches related to DevOps also paints an interesting picture.
-As you can see, “what is devops” is by far the most queried search.
+As you can see, “what is devops” is remains one of the most queried searches.

 One Ri… Engineer to Rule Them All

 Modern tech companies know they want to hire DevOps Engineers, most just don’t know how best to utilize them.
 They hope these unicorns can solve myriad challenges.
 To illustrate, here’s an example of a recent conversation I had with the CTO of a software company, whose name I have changed.

 John: We are going to hire a DevOps engineer.